MRtrix3/mrtrix3/docs/reference/commands/dirmerge.rst

     dirmerge [ options ]  subsets bvalue files [ bvalue files ... ] out

--  *subsets*: the number of subsets (phase-encode directions) per b-value
+-  *subsets*: the number of subsets (eg. phase encoding directions) per b-value
 -  *bvalue files*: the b-value and sets of corresponding files, in order
 -  *out*: the output directions file, with each row listing the X Y Z gradient directions, the b-value, and an index representing the phase encode direction